 Statement attributable to Superintendent Corrie Parnell, Wellington District Commander:

-Police are continuing to monitor and contain protest activity at Parliament grounds.
+Police continue to work through the complexities of the protest activity at Parliament grounds.

 Trying to engage with key protest group leaders has been ineffective due to the vast array of interest groups and their conflicts with each other.

 Police will maintain a highly visibile presence at Parliament grounds overnight.